KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

                                    // - OPTIONAL: when omitted, NO CollapsibleSection is generated
                                    // - only honored for 'BTB' layouts
                                    // - must be unique (if not, will impact other collapsible states across the site)
-                                   // - suggested format: cs-devo-mat (for CollapsibleSection-Devotionals-Matthew)
+                                   // - suggested format: devo-mat (for Devotionals-Matthew ... auto prefixed with `collapsibleSect_`)
     layout: 'DEVO/BTB',   // The layout to use for this seriesa:
                           // - 'DEVO' ... the standard format of the top-level devotional page (the DEFAULT when ommitted]
                           // - 'BTB'  ... emit a "by the book" format, placing the scripture FIRST (supporting order/search by scripture)